holoviz/panel/README.md

 ## Usage

-Panel can be used in a wide range of environments:
+Panel can be used in a wide range of development environments:

-### Command line
+### Editor + Server

-When working on the command line, just put your Panel code in a simple .py script, mark the objects you want to render as `.servable()`, and launch a server with `panel serve my_script.py --show` to open a browser tab showing your app or dashboard and backed by a live Python process.
+You can edit your Panel code as a .py file in any text editor, marking the objects you want to render as `.servable()`, then launch a server with `panel serve my_script.py --show` to open a browser tab showing your app or dashboard and backed by a live Python process.

 ### JupyterLab and Classic notebook